skraft-redhat/container_k8s_openshift_demo/k8s/KUBERNETES.md

 First, by changing the declaration and let Kubernetes figure out how to reconcile.
 `kubectl apply -f deployment-1-replica.yaml`

+Second, by just changing the configuration, e.g. to have more replicas.
+`kubectl apply -f deployment-8-replica.yaml`

 Second, by killing any of the instances ("pods") and see what happens.
 - `kubectl get pods`